giuseppebaldini/cv/README.md

 The basic idea is to separate as much as possible content and format.

-This is achived by defining custom commands in the main file [`cv.tex`](https://github.com/giuseppebaldini/cv/blob/7ddf577e7542d0efb781cbc881355001670e4951/cv.tex) which define the formatting and structure of a reusable item for every section (e.g. work experience in the [experience section](https://github.com/giuseppebaldini/cv/blob/7ddf577e7542d0efb781cbc881355001670e4951/cv.tex#L59)).
+This is achieved by creating custom commands in the main file [`cv.tex`](https://github.com/giuseppebaldini/cv/blob/7ddf577e7542d0efb781cbc881355001670e4951/cv.tex) which define the formatting and structure of a reusable item for every section (e.g. work experience in the [experience section](https://github.com/giuseppebaldini/cv/blob/7ddf577e7542d0efb781cbc881355001670e4951/cv.tex#L59)).

 ```
 \newcommand{\experience}[9]{